Variants vs. Modifiers

 • Each one can have its own price, cost, barcode, SKU, Par & Reorder quantities.

-• Their quantities can be updated independently and show up as their own item on Reports.
+• Their quantities can be updated independently and appear as their own item on Reports.

 • They can be rung up by scanning a barcode.